 In addition, proper storage of fibreglass insulation is crucial.
 Keeping it dry and away from direct sunlight helps prevent degradation.
 Avoid compressing the material, as this can affect its effectiveness.
 If you're dealing with old insulation, be aware it may contain harmful materials like asbestos.
 In such cases, consult professionals for safe removal and disposal.
 Following these guidelines helps ensure a safe working environment and the longevity of the insulation.

-Yes, fibreglass insulation is effective at minimising heat loss in winter and keeping your home cool in summer, which can lead to lower energy bills over time.
+s in winter and keeping your home cool in summer, which can lead to lower energy bills over time.